FayZ676/gitscribe/README.md

 # GitScribe

-Transform your git history into shareable content for documentation, marketing, and more.
+You love shipping.
+You hate writing about it.
+GitScribe turns your commit history into posts, release notes, and updates—so you can keep building.

 📖 **[See USAGE.md for usage details and examples](USAGE.md)**